New Jersey State Police (NJSP)

 Step 4 – Group Selection.
 Wait to be selected as part of a group chosen to move on in the process.

 The remainder of the process includes a very thorough Background Investigation followed by the Candidate Review Board (CRB) for a standardized interview.
 If selected, the candidate will then be subjected to a medical assessment as well as a psychological assessment.

 Any candidate interested in preparing for the next New Jersey State Police written exam cycle should complete the pre-registration form (above) to be added the the CCS Test Prep® email list.

 Unless otherwise indicated, you will be added to the CCS Test Prep® email list to receive updates from Chief David A. Paprota, Ed.D.
 (Ret.) regarding New Jersey entry-level testing.
 In addition to the New Jersey State Police Exam, dozens of other entry-level law enforcement exams are held throughout the year in New Jersey.
-The New Jersey Civil Service Commission is expected to announce the next statewide Law Enforcement Examination (LEE) in July of 2019.
+The New Jersey Civil Service Commission is now announcing the statewide Law Enforcement Examination (LEE) on an annual basis.
 Likewise, nearly half of all municipal police agencies in the state are not under the civil service system and administer their own exams which are known in New Jersey as “Chief’s Exams.”